selfcustody/krux/docs/getting-started/settings.en.md

 #### PBKDF2 Iterations

 When you enter a encryption key it is not directly used to encrypt your data.
-As a feature to increase safety, specially against brute force attacks, the keys is derived multiple times using hashing functions.
+As a feature to increase safety, specially against brute force attacks, the key is derived multiple times using hashing functions.
 PBKDF2(Password-Based Key Derivation Function) iterations stands for the amount of derivations that will be performed over your key prior to encrypt/decrypt your mnemonic.

-If increase this value to make your encryption harder at the cost of taking longer to encrypt and decrypt your mnemonics
+If you increase this value it will make the encryption harder, at the cost of taking longer to encrypt and decrypt your mnemonics

 #### Encryption Mode